 VAWA and Domestic Violence Visa

-The VAWA (Victims Against Women’s Act) allows victims of domestic violence to obtain immigration status in the United States or defend themselves in the event of deportation.
+The VAWA (Victims Against Women’s Act) allows victims of domestic violence obtain an immigration status in the United States or defend themselves in the event of deportation.

 VAWA stands for Violence Against Women Act.
 Under this federal act, you may be eligible to become a lawful permanent resident if you are a victim of battery or extreme cruelty committed by your U.S. citizen spouse, parent, or cohabitant.
 The law protects men, women, and children alike.